berkgonencc/MiniShop-web-project/README.md

 * The layer where users interact with the application.
 * Can include Web App, Web API, MVC, etc.

-### CORS Policy
-Cross-Origin Resource Sharing (CORS) is crucial when the client application is running on a different origin (protocol, host, or port) than the server.
-Browsers enforce the Same-Origin Policy to prevent unauthorized access.
-The CORS policy is applied to ensure that requests from the client are permitted based on the target site's policies.

 ### SignalR and JWT Token
 * SignalR
   - Real-time communication is achieved using SignalR.
   - SignalR hubs are implemented in the infrastructure layer.